 Reduce the number of abuse of duty

 Abuse of duty and authority over office may occur.
-The cause is expected due to the presence of system defects in an organization.
+The cause is expected due to be the presence of system defects in an organization.
 There may be abuse that can have an impact on the stage of corruption.

 The accountability function allows accountability reports to the board of directors to ascertain whether an organization has potential or indicates abuse of duty and authority to maintain reputation and transparency.